Networking and TCP/IP

 Using the ip Command

-sudo ip link set enp0s3 down
+sudo ip link set ens4 down

-sudo ip link set enp0s3 up
+sudo ip link set ens4 up

 Transport Layer

-The internet layer does not transmit content, like web pages or video streams.
+The internet (IP) layer does not transmit content, like web pages or video streams.
 This is the work of the transport layer.
 As discussed previously, the two most common transport layer protocols are TCP and UDP.

 TCP, Transmission Control Protocol